 As organizations that provide services over a 12-hour day, with after hours on-call service available seven days a week, 365 days a year to address urgent patient needs, our health human resources are critical to our success.
-Providing this kind of coverage requires a large, flexible workforce, so as we function as one provincial agency our strategy will continue to include a mix of full- and part-time employees, enabling us to be nimble and responsive to patient needs.
+Providing this kind of coverage requires a large, flexible workforce, including a mix of full- and part-time employees, which enables us to be nimble and responsive to patient needs.